Smousten/SecureWiki/README.md

 This installation guide is for Ubuntu 20.04.
 The system should also work on other Linux distributions but we have not tested this.

 ## Overview of System
+This is the implementation of a system for secure storage and revision of files in a cloud-based environment.
+The system uses cryptographic access control to provide end-to-end encryption such that users do not have to depend on the trustworthiness and security of the hosting server.

+The system uses MediaWiki for its remote storage server and users can interact with files through a mounted directory provided by FUSE.

+The code for the file system application is found in the FUSE directory.
+The code for the Client Application is found in the SecureWiki directory.

+The Client Application main project is in SecureWiki/Avalonia.NETCoreMVVMApp.
+A test project with unit tests and integration tests is located in SecureWiki/SecureWikiTests.

 ## Dependencies